 The history of Malta’s aviation cluster can be traced back to Malta’s strong position in the maintenance and repair field.
 Companies such as Medavia and Aeromaritime have been operating in the country for a long time, and upon the arrival of aircraft servicing company Lufthansa Technik in the early 2000s other companies chose to explore the opportunities available on the island.
 Malta’s growing International Finance Centre then triggered the desire to expand the industry and to update the country’s aircraft registration and finance laws.
 Malta’s first aircraft register was established in the 1960s, but was populated only by aeroplanes operated by the country’s national carrier, Air Malta, in addition to a small number of business jets and light aircraft.
 The introduction of a new Aircraft Registration Act in 2010 changed all this and helped develop Malta into an aviation hub in the Mediterranean.
 Today, aviation contributes 2.5% to Malta’s GDP.
 By international standards, the local industry may be small, but it is growing at a modestly significant rate and the island’s vision is to build a sustainable, competitive industry base that encompasses a wide range of aviation services, including management, aircraft maintenance and financing, as well as training.

 Malta’s aviation sector today aspires to follow in the successful footsteps of the country’s long established maritime industry, which still retains the largest shipping register in Europe.
 And the country’s expanding aviation register is generally regarded as a key driver behind the growth of the industry.
 2015 has been a record year for Malta’s aviation register.
 Transport Malta, the regulator, registered a total of 61 new aircraft, with 2015 bringing a number of firsts.
 Amongst others, Transport Malta registered two Airbus A340s and a Sukhoi Superjet 100, the latter being the first ever model of its type to be registered in the European Union.
 In addition, six new air operators were certified, while the number of pilot and engineer licences also increased.
-2016 also turned out to be a successful year, with new aircraft being registered.
-There are now more than 240 aircraft and some 30 operators listed in the Maltese aviation registry.
+2016 and 2017 also turned out to be a successful years, with new aircraft being registered.
+There are now more than 260 aircraft and some 30 operators listed in the Maltese aviation registry.

 Attracting Global Companies